rtl251/my-freestyle-project/README.md

 ## Installation

-Install packages (listed in pip, but can also be done via pip3 or pipenv)
+This program requires having the following packages installed (listed in pip, but can also be done via pip3 or pipenv)

 pip install ebaysdk